 After appearing as Horrid Henry in the 2011 film adaptation of the book series by Francesca Simon, Theo Stevenson went on to appear in more films and TV shows including Millie Inbetween and the AMC drama Humans.
 Still only twenty, Theo has many acting roles behind him with more to come and has plans to release music in the foreseeable future.
-Meeting up with Theo recently, we find out about being cast as a lead character at a young age, who he’d like to act alongside and his projects since starring as Horrid Henry.
+Meeting up with Theo recently, we find out about being cast as a lead character at a young age, playing Toby Hawkins in Humans and his role of Craig in Millie Inbetween.

-It was the most rewarding, thrilling experience that any twelve year old boy could possibly have.
-It was an odd one, if I remember correctly before they offered me the part, I wasn’t sure as to whether or not I wanted to play the lead role – there was a lot of pressure.
+It was the most rewarding, thrilling experience that any twelve-year-old boy could possibly have.
+It was an odd one because, if I remember correctly, before they offered me the part, I wasn’t sure as to whether or not I wanted to play the lead role as there was a lot of pressure.
 At the time I thought I would have been happy with one of the other roles, like Rude Ralph or one of Horrid Henry’s mates.
 Looking back, it played a big part in me becoming the person that I am.
 It was such a big deal and it’s still a bit of a cult classic and that’s the most amazing thing.
-I’m only now really understanding how rewarding it was and still is, a lot of my friends who have kids, they’re saying ‘ah Theo, can you sign this DVD for my son, they love you’, and I think woah!
+I’m only now really understanding how rewarding it was and still is.
+A lot of my friends who have kids are saying, ‘ah Theo, can you sign this DVD for my son, they love you’, and I think woah!
 I was twelve years old when I played Horrid Henry and now I’m twenty, but still they love it.

 Can you tell us about your time on set?

 We had a lot of fun!
 I think I was the oldest on set by about a couple of years.
 I looked young, I had the chubby cheeks and the baby face, whereas everybody else was about maybe nine or ten.
 I was living with my double and a couple of the other actors in a flat and a chaperone was looking after us.
 There were a lot of laughs and a lot of good times.